Mohit-3430/AAC/README.md

 # I-Farm
-This is I-Farm Project repo
+This is **I-Farm** Project repo

-Link to the web app, developed using flask and hosted on heroku: https://i-farm--aac.herokuapp.com/
+Link to the [web app](https://i-farm--aac.herokuapp.com/) developed using flask and hosted on heroku

+**Note:** Initially if the app receives no web traffic in a 30-minute period, it will sleep.Thus it may take time to load initally sometimes.

 ## Repo details
 * All ml and dl code is in Jupyter Notebooks directory
 * Datsets used for this are in datsets folder
-    * Except this one used for DL : https://www.kaggle.com/vipoooool/new-plant-diseases-dataset
+    * Except this one used for DL [dataset](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset)
 * The web app is only created from the Web_App directory by using the git subtree method and it runs independently prior to parent directory
-    * App is created using Flask and frontend is done using HTML, CSS , Bootstrap(v5.1) and Javascript
+    * App is created using Flask and frontend is done using HTML, CSS, Bootstrap(v5.x) and Javascript
     * All asscociated web app files are in this directory
 * To Run the code use requirements.txt in parent directory to create the project development environment
 * Check **Project Report** document for detailed description
 ## Precision Farming and Our Motive:

-It is An information and technology-based farm management system that identifies, analyses and manages variability in fields by conducting crop production practices at the right place and time and in the right way, for optimum profitability, sustainability and protection of the land resource.
+It is an information and technology-based farm management system that identifies, analyses and manages variability in fields by conducting crop production practices at the right place and time and in the right way, for optimum profitability, sustainability and protection of the land resource.

 Machine Learning has emerged together with big data technologies and high-performance computing to create new opportunities to unravel, quantify, and understand data intensive processes in agricultural operational environments.
 So we want to use power of new age technologies in improving agriculture and solving problems.